Document updated 12 Aug 2022 - Please read carefully

 What is the team entry fee?

-The team entry fee is $60 per team.
-If it is a school team, this will be billed to the school after the team has been entered.
-If it is a composite, it will either be billed to the coach, or directly to each individual fencer.
+The team entry fee is $90 per team.
+If it is a school team, this will be invoiced to the school after the team has been officially selected.
+If it is a composite, it will either be invoiced to the coach, or directly to each individual feq1ncer.

 We will ask you to pay by internet banking, and if you have not paid you may not be permitted to enter Fencing North tournaments.